Parks & Rec – Event Permits and Applications

 Complete this step first!

-3. Maintenance of Traffic (MOT) Plan – Learn how to create your MOT Plan
+3. Your Maintenance of Traffic (MOT) Plan

-• Maintenance of Traffic (MOT) Plan
+Creating Your Maintenance of Traffic (MOT) Plan

-Create Your MOT Plan
+How To Create a MOT Plan

 1. Start with a map or sketch